hamzabourass/fevertoken-tech-test/README.md

 ### Pre-Deployment Configuration and Building

-3. Make sure you have Docker and Docker Compose installed on your machine.
+3. Make sure you have Docker,Docker Compose and ssh  installed on your machine.
 If you don't have them installed, you can download Docker from [Docker's official website](https://www.docker.com/get-started) and Docker Compose from [here](https://docs.docker.com/compose/install/).

 4. Run the following command to generate an SSH key: `ssh-keygen -t ed25519 -P "" -f ~/.ssh/id_ed25519`